ConsenSys-Academy/Blockchain-Developer-Bootcamp/docs/S08-scalability/M1-intro/L1-overview/index.md

 State advancement (propagating new network state) is 10-100x faster (the rate at which data can be updated on-chain).
 Reducing user feedback loop from 12s to <1s.
 High frequency transactions possible (e.g. high-fidelity price oracles, rapid orderbook management)

 Transactions are a fraction of the cost.
 Low or no-value transactions viable Support for native gas cost abstraction, meta-transactions, account abstraction.
 Subsidised gas, or gas cost is paid in relevant tokens.
-Better native support for smart contract wallets and features like social recovery
+Better native support for smart contract wallets and features like social recovery.

+If Ethereum is to maintain its dominance and network effect, it must scale.

 ## Terminology